dthyresson/redwoodblog-rbac/README.md

 * Role-based Access Control (RBAC)
 * User Management via Netlify Identity API
 * Contact messages get associated with user, if logged in
-* Posts have an optional author
+* Posts have an optional author and publisher set by currentUser

 Note: This app does not store any User information, but rather integrates with Netlify Identity.